ruslanosipov/ruslanosipov.github.io/source/_posts/2021-05-30-how-i-write.markdown

 This is a step zero, although it might not apply to everything I write about.
 This is a breadth-first, "open as many tabs as computer can handle" type of research.
 There's no in-depth reading at this point, and only high level information is consumed.

-I picked up the breadth-first approach from my wife, who is an indisputable queen of online research.
-I find it tempting to dig into the first source I find -- and stopping myself from digging to deep helps understand the information landscape.
+I picked up this approach from my wife, who is an indisputable queen of online research.
+I find it tempting to dig into the first source I find.
+Stopping myself from digging too deep helps me understand the information landscape.

 For instance, when writing about [financial independence in Cote d'Ivoire][2] (a topic I know nothing about) my preliminary research consisted of: a brief review of country's history, a list of major geopolitical events, investment landscape, and identifying trustworthy sources which could tell me more about currency stability or tax situation.